nrfconnect/sdk-nrf/doc/nrf/introduction.rst

 The west tool keeps control of which commits to use from the different projects.
 It also makes it fairly simple to add and remove modules.

-See :ref:`getting_started` for information about how to install the |NCS| and about the first steps.
+See :ref:`installation` for information about the |NCS| requirements and how to install the SDK.
 See :ref:`dev-model` for more information about the |NCS| code base and how to manage it.

 Applications